Employee Engagement Score: What is it & How to Measure It

 The best way to measure employee engagement involves 4 crucial steps:

-1. Determine engagement outcomes: Use survey questions that gauge behaviors and feelings of engaged employees, such as perceptions of organizational pride, intent to stay, and advocacy.
+Use survey questions that gauge behaviors and feelings of engaged employees, such as perceptions of organizational pride, intent to stay, and advocacy.
 These questions provide insights into the current state of employee engagement.

-4. Develop a continuous listening strategy: Regularly survey your employees for valid and actionable results.
-Annual surveys are effective but use pulse surveys to gather real-time feedback.
-Also, incorporate lifecycle surveys to assess perceptions at critical points in the employee journey.
+Regularly survey your employees for valid and actionable results.
+Annual surveys are effective, but using pulse surveys to gather real-time feedback and lifecycle surveys to assess perceptions at critical points in the employee journey ensures ongoing engagement.
+Continuous listening allows organizations to stay attuned to employee sentiment and adapt quickly to changing needs.

-What to do after measuring employee engagement?
+What to do after measuring employee engagementemployee-engagement-score

 Once you've measured employee engagement, it's time to put those insights to good use.
 Here are some steps to consider when checking in on how engaged your employees are: